BIGBENBRAWLER/Norrel_BlueStampPortfolio/index.md

 | DC Motor, 12 V and Wheels"(x4)" | Moves the vehicle | $10 | <a href="https://www.amazon.com/Gebildet-DC3V-12V-Four-Wheel-Robotic-Aircraft/dp/B08D39MFN1/ref=asc_df_B08D39MFN1/?tag=hyprod-20&linkCode=df0&hvadid=693361699609&hvpos=&hvnetw=g&hvrand=8936357447354879100&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9032043&hvtargid=pla-937905506568&mcid=e05d649e88bd3b5e8e847eb902e02f8b&gad_source=1&th=1"> Link </a> |
 | Rocker Switch "(x2)" | Controls the flow of power | $2.75 | <a href="https://www.amazon.com/Switch-Black-Rocker-Rectangular-Opening/dp/B085XD1YQC/ref=asc_df_B085XD1YQC/?tag=hyprod-20&linkCode=df0&hvadid=693270340065&hvpos=&hvnetw=g&hvrand=18279408580620259037&hvpone=&hvptwo=&hvqmt=&hvdev=c&hvdvcmdl=&hvlocint=&hvlocphy=9032043&hvtargid=pla-2202285594162&psc=1&mcid=b63be441320c3457875ee1a1d02757de&gad_source=1"> Link </a> |

-# Starter Project Milestone
+# <center>Starter Project Milestone</center>

 <!---**Don't forget to replace the text below with the embedding for your milestone video.
 Go to Youtube, click Share -> Embed, and copy and paste the code to replace what's below.**-->
+<center><div style="border: 10px groove blue;">
-<iframe width="560" height="315" src="https://www.youtube.com/embed/nfM3Oaaae1E" title="Norrel A. Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe>
+<iframe width="560" height="315" src="https://www.youtube.com/embed/nfM3Oaaae1E" title="Norrel A. Starter Project" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture; web-share" referrerpolicy="strict-origin-when-cross-origin" allowfullscreen></iframe></div></center>

-My starter project was the calculator.
+&nbsp;&nbsp;&nbsp;&nbsp;My starter project was the calculator.
 I chose this project as I thought it was a great way to practice soldering and assembly while also being useful.
 The first challenge I encountered was a lack of instructions, but the build was otherwise straightforward.
 I also damaged the STC chip during construction, so I had to repair it by soldering a small piece of wire to it.
 Moving forward, I will use the knowledge and experience I gained from this project to streamline the making of my main project.
 I highly recommend this starter project to incoming BlueStamp engineers as it nurtures critical thinking and proves an elegant desk piece.

 <!--
 # Other Resources/Examples